 Orenitram is a prostacyclin vasodilator indicated for treatment of pulmonary arterial hypertension (PAH) (WHO Group 1) to improve exercise capacity.
 The study that established effectiveness included predominately patients with WHO functional class II-III symptoms and etiologies of idiopathic or heritable PAH (75%) or PAH associated with connective tissue disease (19%).
 When used as the sole vasodilator, the effect of Orenitram on exercise is about 10% of the deficit, and the effect, if any, on a background of another vasodilator is probably less than this.
 Orenitram is probably most useful to replace subcutaneous, intravenous, or inhaled treprostinil, but this use has not been studied.

 Important Safety Information:

 - Orenitram is contraindicated for patients with severe hepatic impairment (Child Pugh Class C).

 - Abrupt discontinuation or sudden large reductions in dosage of Orenitram may result in worsening of PAH symptoms.

-- Orenitram inhibits platelet aggregation and increases the risk of bleeding, particularly among patients receiving anticoagulants.
+- Orenitram inhibits platelet aggregation and increases the risk of bleeding.